The Social Justice Team

 Social justice is often an amorphous term, more easily ascribed to certain actions and outcomes than captured by explicit definitions.
 Broadly, it might be stated as the just or equal distribution of rights and opportunities within a society.
 It galvanises and embraces both reformers and custodians — the human and civil rights activists, environmentalists, labour organisers, and many others who strive towards creating and maintaining a fairer society.
 At nearly every point, it intersects with and pulls at the law.

-In 2016, the Social Justice Team coordinated JATL’s second Social Justice Fundraising Gala.
-The event raised over $6,000 for the Women’s Legal Service Queensland in support of their efforts to prevent domestic violence and to help thousands of Queensland women each year who experience domestic violence.
-In 2017 we hope to make the Gala bigger and better than last year’s, by maximising both the funds and awareness raised.
-The 2017 Fundraising Gala will raise funds for the Refugee and Immigration Legal Service (RAILS)
+In 2017, the Social Justice Team coordinated JATL’s third Social Justice Fundraising Gala.
+The event raised over $10,000 for the Refugee and Immigration Legal Service.
+In 2018 we hope to make the Gala bigger and better than last year’s, by maximising both the funds and awareness raised.
+The 2018 Fundraising Gala will raise funds for the Lesbian, Gay, Bisexual, Transgender and Intersex Legal (LGBTI Legal Service)

 The Social Justice Team have a rich tradition of delivering two Social Justice Forums each semester.
 The Forums are free, widely attended public seminars that offer students and other attendees the opportunity to hear from and converse with experts on key topics at the intersection of the law and social justice.